junminkyung/rvlab_unity_husky/README.md

 - Evaluated performance in real indoor environments.
 - Additional modeling and validation using NVIDIA Isaac Sim for high-fidelity digital twin.

+## Directory
+rvlab_unity_husky/
+├── UnityProject/
+├── sim2real_ws/               # Unity-ROS 연동용 ROS 워크스페이스
+│   └── src/
+│       ├── husky_rl_pkg/
+├── docs/                      # 연구 문서 PDF 파일
+│   ├── Unity_sim2real.pdf
+│   ├── Unity_SimpleMaze.pdf
+│   ├── 포스터 발표_전민경.pdf
+├── README.md
+└── .gitignore

+## 🗂 Related Materials

+- 📘 `Unity_sim2real.pdf`: Overview of reinforcement learning applied to real Husky using LiDAR data.
+- 📘 `Unity_SimpleMaze.pdf`: Reward shaping strategies in a simple maze simulation.
+- 📘 `포스터 발표_전민경.pdf`: Poster presented at a domestic robotics conference based on this work.

+## 🧾 Presentation

+This project was presented as a poster at the **2025 KROS**
+under the title:
+**"Reinforcement Learning-Based Path Planning for Mobile Robot in a Digital Twin Environment"**

 ## 🧑‍🔬 Author
 Minkyung Jun (전민경)
 Department of Mechanical Engineering